 It might be tempting to move your outdoor rabbits inside your air-conditioned house to help them stay cool, but sudden changes in temperature can actually be worse for them than staying outside in the heat.
 It is, however, important to know that rabbits can die from heat stroke, so make sure that you’re doing everything you can to prevent your rabbits from getting ill.

 The easiest thing to do to make sure your rabbits are comfortable is to get them a hutch that stays cool even in the height of summer.
-The Eglu Go hutch has twin-wall insulation that keeps the heat out, and makes the temperature in the hutch stay relatively stable throughout the day.
+TheEglu Go Rabbit Hutch has twin-wall insulation that keeps the heat out, and makes the temperature in the hutch stay relatively stable throughout the day.
 It also has a draught-free ventilation system that encourages air to flow through the hutch without creating a nasty draft.

-Another important thing is shade.
+Shade is also very important for keeping your rabbits in summer nice and cool.
 If possible, place the rabbits’ hutch and play area in a shady part of the garden, ideally under a tree or next to a building that blocks the sun.
 If different parts of the garden are shaded at different times of the day you might be able to move the play area as the day goes on.
-This is very easy with Omlet’s Zippi runs and tunnel system.
+This is very easy with Omlet’sZippi Rabbit Tunnel System.
 If you don’t have any natural shade you will need to add covers and sun shades to the run to make sure that your rabbits can be outside without having to be in direct sunlight.

 Your bunnies will also love to eat cool and refreshing things when the sun is out.
 Try washing the vegetables you are giving to your rabbits with cold water before you bring them out to the hutch.

 If you think your pets are looking particularly hot you can mist their ears with cool (but not ice cold) water from a spray bottle.
-Do however make sure the water doesn’t get into the ear canal.
+Do however, make sure the water doesn’t get into the ear canal.
 Another important thing to think about is the rabbits probably won’t appreciate getting handled during the hottest hours of the day, so leave play time to later in the evening.

 It is also very important to know that the risk of fly strike is much higher during the summer months.
 Fly strike is caused by flies getting attracted to damp fur, urine and faeces and laying their eggs in the rabbit’s bottom.
 When the maggots are born after a few hours they eat the rabbit’s flesh and release toxins into the body.
 Fly strike can kill a healthy rabbit who just happens to have loose stools for a day or two, but if you know that your rabbit sometimes struggles to clean itself it is extra important that you check their bottoms daily.
 If you see any signs of fly strike, contact your vet immediately.
 The same goes for heat stroke.
 Don’t panic and dip your rabbit in cold water, instead take your rabbit to a cool room inside to try to lower their body temperature while you phone the vet.

 Keeping your pets warm in winter and cool in summer is one of the best ways you can help them stay healthy.
 But this is often easier said than done.
 Traditionally chicken coops and rabbit hutches have been made from wood.
-This has its advantages: it’s an easy material to work with, it’s customisable and it looks attractive.
+This has its advantages: it’s an easy material to work with, it’s customizable and it looks attractive.
 However, when it comes to coping with the weather, it can leave a lot to be desired.
 Wood is not a very good thermal insulator, meaning if it’s hot outside the temperature will transfer through to the inside quickly.